 - Pardon me – This phrase is interchangeable with "excuse me."
 Pardon me sounds more formal.

 - I beg your pardon – Some people, particularly those who learned manners from Southern belle moms, would never have said, "What?" when asking someone to repeat what they'd just said.
 Many of us were told that "I beg your pardon" was much more polite and less harsh.
-The origin of this phrase makes us because it means to release someone from punishment.
+The origin of this phrase was used to release someone from punishment.

 - I'm sorry – When you make a mistake, hurt someone's feelings, or do something that you know you shouldn't have done, saying, "I'm sorry," is always the first thing you should say.
 You're acknowledging your faux pas and letting the other person know you regret having done whatever it was.